a-synchronous/rubico/README.md

 } = rubico
 ```

-These operators act sensibly on a wide range of vanilla JavaScript types to create declarative, reusable, and async-enabled function compositions.
+These operators act sensibly on a wide range of vanilla JavaScript types to create declarative, extensible, and async-enabled function compositions.

 ```javascript [playground]
 const { pipe, map } = rubico